 Data visualization tools close the gap between your stored data and the people who need it to make fast, data-informed decisions.
 They address the complexities of working with massive data sets – and make it easy to move from data to instant insight in two ways.

-First, visualization tools eliminate the need for the back-and-forth conversations between users and IT (which often lead to misunderstandings and costly overhead) and wasted hours waiting for each iteration of analysis and reporting.
+First, visualization tools eliminate the need for the back-and-forth conversation between users and IT (which often leads to misunderstandings and costly overhead) and wasted hours waiting for each iteration of analysis and reporting.
 To be effective, people need answers fast enough to efficiently explore a problem and go through iterations quickly and easily.
 And second, data visualization tools allow users to explore all relevant data quickly and easily.
 For example, they can slice and dice data, look at more options, uncover hidden opportunities, identify key relationships and make more precise decisions faster than ever before.
 And they can perform interactive, ad hoc visual data discovery, exploration and visualization for lightning-fast insights.

 For example, SAS Visual Analytics handles these issues for both end users and IT.
 For end users, it provides an interface specifically designed for nonprogrammers.
 They can easily create hierarchies on the fly (e.g., year, semester, month, day, department and faculty) and simply drag and drop the variables they want to explore to uncover trends and correlations.
-SAS Visual Analytics provides powerful predictive analytics and visual data exploration functionality to users on any web interface so anyone can easily process data using in-memory computing.
+SAS Visual Analytics provides powerful predictive analytic and visual data exploration functionality to users on any web interface so anyone can easily process data using in-memory computing.
 Users can quickly design reports that are attractive, interactive and meaningful, then easily distribute them via the web, Microsoft applications or mobile devices.
 You can even create reports that enable recipients to slice and dice the information however they need to, using filters and drill-through capabilities to further explore data on their own.

 The data has to be presented in an easily consumable format.
 Don’t create just charts and graphs or tables of numbers.
 Make sure that the visualizations are connectable as well as actionable so users know what to do with it.